-Apart from being a Microsoft-exclusive operating system, there are a few other benefits that Windows hosting offers, including consistent security updates and support for most of the technologies that Linux offers, albeit implemented on a Windows codebase.
+Apart from being a Microsoft-exclusive operating system, there are a few other benefits that Windows hosting offers.
+You can expect consistent security updates and support for most of the technologies that Linux offers, albeit implemented on a Windows codebase.

-At the same time, Windows hosts are few, not to mention good ones.
 So for this list, I tested and compared the available options by evaluating the price points, control panels, general server resources, and whether the host comes with an operating system or not.
 Only 4 were left standing – the most reliable options for all budgets.

 Best Windows hosting providers: ranked

 - HostGator – best Windows server hosting overall

 - LiquidWeb – best Windows hosting for mission-critical projects

 - InterServer – flexible ASP.NET hosting solution

 - GoDaddy – Windows hosting for personal use

 Need some help on how to pick?
 There's a guide down below to help you out.